‘For me literature has always been my country,

 The Times of India

-New York Times Correspondent Bina Shah
+Bina Shah - New York Times Correspondent

 About John Siddique

-John Siddique is a Forward Prize nominated poet and the author of nine books, including ‘Signposts of The Spiritual Journey’, a book on accessing greater meaning in our lives, ‘SO’ (Collected New Poems 2011-21), and the widely loved children’s poetry collection Don’t Wear It on Your Head.
+John Siddique is a writer, photographer, and sacred teacher.
+He writes autofiction, essay, poetry, and fiction, and treats photography as central to his art and witness.
+He is the author of nine books, including Signposts of The Spiritual Journey, SO (Collected New Poems 2011–21), and the widely loved children’s collection Don’t Wear It on Your Head.
 His work has been featured in Time, The Tablet, Granta, The Guardian, Poetry Review, The Rialto, and on BBC Radio 3 and 4.

 If you are interested in the sacred aspect of John’s work go here.